-- In general terms, what is the writer trying to do with this piece of writing? - Is the intention to persuade you of something?
-Were you persuaded? - Is there an intention to provoke some kind of reaction? - How did you respond to it?
-Did it compel you to think about an issue in a new way?
-Were you, for example, angry, or moved, or inspired? - What impact did the writing have on you?
-Did areas of the text have particular impact? - Was it effective?
-Why was it effective?
+- What is the writer trying to do with this piece of writing?

+- Is the intention to persuade you of something?

+- Or, is it to provoke some kind of reaction?

+- How did you respond to it?

+- Did it make you laugh?

+- Were you, for example, sad or angry?

+- What impact did the writing have on you?

+- Was it effective?

-Candidates should isolate main ideas, trying to separate these from examples, such as expansion, anecdote and do this with growing independence.
-Candidates should be able to identify, isolate, extract, and render in their own words a writer's key ideas from reasonably large sections of the passage and be able to track the expansion and refinement of an argument.
-This process is invaluable in preparation for the question on both passages, where candidates have to identify three key areas of either agreement or disagreement and provide supporting evidence.
+Candidates should aim to isolate main ideas, trying to separate these from examples, such as expansion, anecdote.
+Candidates should be able to identify, isolate, extract, and render into their own words a writer's key ideas from reasonably large sections of the passage.